Program Details

 You receive resident credit for the courses you take.
 Your grades factor into your University of Minnesota GPA and each course appears on your transcript with an A/F grade.
 Consult the Learning Abroad Center's Academic Policies page for more information.

-Special note for German majors / minors: Students wishing to apply coursework in Graz to a German major / minor must take coursework in German.
-Courses taught in English are not eligible to fulfill major / minor requirements.
+Note for German majors/minors: If you wish to apply coursework in Graz to a German major/minor, you must take coursework in German.
+Courses taught in English are not eligible to fulfill major/minor requirements.

 Global Identity